con-tools/wordpress-plugin/README.md

 * `register-text` : override the button text for when registration is open and the user is logged in.
 Default: "Register".
 * `class` : CSS class to assign the button for styling

-### `[controll-handle-buy-pass]`
+### `[controll-buy-pass]`

-Handle the daily pass purchase work flow - you must put this short code at the top of the daily pass store page.
+Shows the button for buying daily passes (for use with conventions that use daily passes) with the pop up dialog that is used to enter the pass owner name.
+The button handles the buying and redirects to the *Shopping Cart Page* if there are no errors, to allow the user to complete the registration process

 #### Attributes

-* `success-page` : Override the page the user will be directed to after reserving a daily pass.
-Defaults to the ConTroll shopping cart page as specified in the ConTroll plugin settings.
-* `pass` : Override the name of the pass reservation form field that holds the pass ID to reserve.
-Defaults to `pass`.
+* `buy-text` : Override the text on the purchase button (the button that shows the name dialog).
-* `name-field` : Override the name of the pass reservation form field that holds the pass owner name to reserve.
+* `name-prompt` : Override the text to show for the label prompting the user to enter the pass owner name
-  Defaults to `name`.
+* `conform` : Override the text of the "OK" button confirming the purchase

 ### `[controll-verify-auth]`